- Deadlines and Dates

 DEADLINES AND DATES

 Changes in academic calendar dates due to COVID-19 are reflected on the University’s Academic Calendar.

 Changes to the final exam schedules due to COVID-19 are reflected on Final Exam Schedule webpage.

 There are no changes to the current payment deadlines.
 However, Student Business Services is available to discuss and provide assistance with your specific payment needs.
 Please contact them at the number provided below.

 ENROLLMENT SERVICES CONTACT INFORMATION

-To mitigate the risk of COVID-19 and to practice social distancing, the Welcome Center will be providing limited services for the Fall 2020 term:
+To continue mitigating the risk of COVID-19 and to practice social distancing, the Welcome Center will be providing limited in-person services for the Spring 2021 term.

 Our Enrollment Services Call Center is still open to assist students Monday through Friday from 9am-5pm.
 Here’s how to reach each department: (713)-743-1010.
 We will also be available through email.
 Please visit our various department websites for more information.